SilasReinagel/silasreinagel.github.io/static/delivering/C5_essential_tools.md

 # Chapter 5 - Essential Tools

-What tools do you need to effectively manage projects?
+**What tools do you need to effectively manage projects?**

-Do you need an expensive popular software suite?
+**Do you need an expensive popular software suite?**

-Do you need complex charting/graphing software?
+**Do you need complex charting/graphing software?**

 ---

-Before we answer those questions, let's take a quick glance at the three key things you need to do as a project manager.
+Before we answer those questions, let's take a quick glance back at the three key things you need to do as a project manager.

-1. Bring the project to successful completion
+1. Bring the project to successful **completion**
-2. Bring the project to completion efficiently
+2. Bring the project to completion **efficiently**
-3. Bring the project to completion predictably
+3. Bring the project to completion **predictably**

 Those are the three keys things you are doing.